sumeetpalsingh/sumeetpalsingh.github.io/_pages/members.md

 <img src="/images/members/Kaushani.jpg" alt="Kaushani Ghosh" style="float:left;width:141px;height:150px;margin:-20px 30px 0px 0px">

 <span style="color:coral">**Kaushani Ghosh**</span> obtained an M.Sc. degree in Biochemistry from the University of Calcutta in 2023.
 During her master’s internship, she investigated the role of long non-coding RNAs (lncRNAs) in pancreatic cancer, aiming to identify regulatory molecules that influence tumor progression.
 She cleared the national-level TIFR Graduate School entrance examination and joined Shiv Nadar Institution of Eminence in 2025 under a five-year SNU doctoral fellowship.
-In the lab, she is working on alcoholic liver and pancreas disorders, focusing on the molecular mechanisms underlying tissue damage and disease progression.
+In the lab, she is working on alcoholic liver and pancreas disorders, focussing on the molecular mechanisms underlying tissue damage and disease progression.

 ---